Oral hygiene

 Flossing

-Dental flossing is the use of thin nylon filaments or polyethylene ribbons to clean in between teeth.
+Dental flossing is the use of thin nylon filaments or polyethylene ribbons to clean areas between teeth.
 It helps remove plaque and food particles that are stuck in between the teeth.
 They are available in various flavors as well.
-Care should be taken not to floss too vigorously, otherwise which would cause bleeding of the gums.
+Care should be taken not to floss too vigorously to avoid bleeding in the gums.

 Rinsing